Choosing a digital marketing company in Houston, TX, should not feel like paying for activity without knowing what it is supposed to accomplish.

 Project examples, credentials, reviews, case studies, service details, and client testimonials matter most when they support the moment where a user is comparing options or deciding whether to move forward.

-Website complexity becomes a problem when users have to decode the company’s internal structure before they can understand the offer.
-Users start feeling that friction when:
+Complexity becomes a user problem when the website makes people understand the company’s internal logic before they can understand the offer.
+Common examples include:

 Menus often get built around departments, internal service lines, or staff logic instead of how users actually look for information.